 Get access to our newest investment platform:

-This is an important part of diversification.
+This is an integral part of diversification.
 You want some assets going up when others are going down.
 It blunts the impact of the negative performing assets.
 It’s one reason why many financial advisors recommend carrying both stocks and bonds (among other things) in a portfolio.
 Stocks and bonds tend to have an inverse relationship.

 Importance of Portfolio Diversification